stevebatcup/joan-arc-rock-video/visual tracks.md

 - Becoming light/legend
 - Fire as beauty and power, not torture
 - Transformation into eternal symbol
-- The band as witnesses (optional): devastated, reaching but unable to save her

 **Color Palette:**
 - Fire: oranges, reds, deep golds